juanluisbaptiste/docker-otrs/README.md

 The upgrade process will upgrade official modules (FAQ, Survey, etc).
 If you have additional 3rd party modules you will need to manually update them in the _Package Manager_.

 #### Custom Skins & Configuration Files
-If you have custom skins or additional XML configuration files you will have to manually update them if needed.
+As mentioned before, the XML files of custom skins can be migrated to the new location and updated schema setting `OTRS_UPGRADE_XML_FILES=yes`.

 #### Troubleshooting ####
  - If after upgrade you can't login with any account, delete the cookies for your OTRS website and try again.